 The principles of operational effectiveness and strategic positioning are deceptively simple.
-But while Porter claims strategy is "fundamentally about being different," Michael Porter, "What Is Strategy?"
+But while Porter claims strategy is "fundamentally about being different," M. Porter, "What Is Strategy?"
 Harvard Business Review 74, no. 6 (November-December 1996): 61-78. how can you recognize whether your firm's differences are special enough to yield sustainable competitive advantage?

-- When a firm attempts to match the benefits of a successful position while maintaining its existing position. - 6.
-The strategic thinking approach suggesting that if a firm is to maintain sustainable competitive advantage, it must control an exploitable resource, or set of resources, that have four critical characteristics.
-These resources must be (1) valuable, (2) rare, (3) imperfectly imitable, and (4) nonsubstitutable. - An approach known as the resource-based view of competitive advantage6 can help.
+An approach known as the resource-based view of competitive advantage7 can help.
 The idea here is that if a firm is to maintain sustainable competitive advantage, it must control a set of exploitable resources that have four critical characteristics.
 These resources must be (1) valuable, (2) rare, (3) imperfectly imitable (tough to imitate), and (4) nonsubstitutable.
 Having all four characteristics is key.

 Miss value and no one cares what you've got.
 Without rareness, you don't have something unique.
 If others can copy what you have, or others can replace it with a substitute, then any seemingly advantageous differences will be undercut.